Practical cybersecurity solutions that help utilities strengthen resilience, meet regulatory requirements, and protect the communities they serve.

 New York Water System Cybersecurity Regulations

-The New York State Department of Environmental Conservation (DEC) has proposed comprehensive amendments to parts 616, 650, and 750 of Title 6 NYCRR with the primary goal of safeguarding New York’s water infrastructure.
+The New York State Department of Environmental Conservation (DEC) has adopted comprehensive amendments to parts 616, 650, and 750 of Title 6 NYCRR with the primary goal of safeguarding New York’s water infrastructure.
 These regulations stem from Governor Kathy Hochul's directive in January 2025 to establish minimum cybersecurity standards for water and wastewater utilities.
 The main objectives include mandating cybersecurity incident reporting for State Pollutant Discharge Elimination System (SPDES) permittees, requiring emergency response planning and specific cybersecurity controls for Publicly Owned Treatment Works (POTWs), and ensuring certified wastewater operators receive cybersecurity training.
 The overarching aim is to protect the environment, including water quality, from the increasing number and sophistication of cyber threats that could lead to the discharge of untreated or partially treated sewage into communities and state waters.

-POTWs are mandated to establish, maintain, and implement a range of cybersecurity controls based on documents accepted by the DEC, including EPA guidance and NIST Cybersecurity Framework.
+POTWs are mandated to establish, maintain, and implement a range of cybersecurity controls based on documents accepted by the DEC, including EPA guidance and the NIST Cybersecurity Framework.
 These controls include:

-Secure Network Structure: A written description of the network structure that protects OT by either physically and logically separating it from IT and external networks or by securing necessary connections with appropriate cybersecurity controls.
+Secure Network Structure: A written description of the network structure that protects OT by either physically and logically separating it from IT and external networks, or by securing necessary connections with appropriate cybersecurity controls.

 All SPDES permittees are mandated to report cybersecurity incidents promptly.
-An oral report must be made to the regional water engineer as soon as possible, but no later than 24 hours from the time the permittee becomes aware of the incident.
-This oral report must include, to the extent known at the time, details such as the date and time of discovery, the person who discovered it, a brief description of the incident, whether IT, OT, or both were impacted, and any disruption or anticipated disruption to normal operations.
-A more comprehensive written report must then be submitted to the regional water engineer within 30 days of becoming aware of the incident.
-This written report requires detailed information including the date and time of discovery, the discoverer, a brief description, impact on IT/OT, description of operational disruptions (or lack thereof), expected duration of disruption, description of any loss or damage to SPDES program data, OT, or the facility, and measures taken or planned for remediation/mitigation.
+An initial report must be made online to the DEC as soon as possible, but no later than 24 hours from the time the permittee becomes aware of the incident.
+After completing the online reporting form, the permittee must immediately notify their Regional Water Engineer (RWE) or Regional Water Manager (RWM) orally (or contact DEC Dispatch if the RWE/RWM is unreachable).
+This 24-hour report must include, to the extent known at the time, details such as the date and time of discovery, the person who discovered it, a brief description of the incident, whether IT, OT, or both were impacted, and any disruption or anticipated disruption to normal operations.

-For wastewater operators, sections 650.8 and 650.12 of the proposed regulations require certified operators to complete a minimum number of training hours on cybersecurity to renew their certification every five years.
+For wastewater operators, sections 650.8 and 650.12 of the adopted regulations require certified operators to complete a minimum number of training hours on cybersecurity to renew their certification every five years.
 This training does not add to the existing total number of required renewal hours.
 Grades 1 and 1A, and 2 and 2A operators need 2 hours of cybersecurity training, while Grades 3 and 3A, and 4 and 4A operators need 4 hours.
 These requirements will apply to all certifications expiring on or after January 1, 2027.

 For drinking water operators, all certified operators under Subpart 5-4 are required to complete a minimum of one hour of cybersecurity training every three years.
 The curriculum for this training must be approved by the Department of Health.
-This requirement is effective immediately upon adoption of the regulation.
+This requirement became effective immediately upon adoption of the regulation.

 The regulations introduce specific definitions to clarify reportable events: